mchow01/mchow01.github.io/_posts/2020-06-19-technical_projects_security.md

 ### Write a Program That Uses a Third-Party API

 Pick a programming language of your choice (e.g., Python).
 Write a program to get data from a third-party API of your choice (e.g., [Twitter](https://developer.twitter.com/en/docs)).
+Examples:
-For example, a write Python program that get tweets about COVID-19 or #covid19.
+* Write a program in Go that get tweets about COVID-19 or #covid19.
+* Write a program in Python that uses the (unofficial) [Mitre-Attack-API](https://github.com/annamcabee/Mitre-Attack-API).

 Most modern applications now use multiple third-party APIs to integrate with what people already use and know.
 Doing this project will help you learn the fundamentals including basic programming, parsing data in JSON (JavaScript Object Notation) which most third-party APIs use, and how to use and store API keys --correctly or [incorrectly](https://www.zdnet.com/article/over-100000-github-repos-have-leaked-api-or-cryptographic-keys/).
+Finally, some APIs are open source on GitHub.
+Using such APIs will give you exposure reading other people's code and documentation.

 ### Build a Blog App Using a Web Application Framework